Apple iPhone users need to install this emergency iOS 14.8 update ASAP!

-, or Mac without a single click.
+Apple pushed out an emergency software update today to patch a serious vulnerability in its software.
+Security researchers discovered a flaw that allows spyware from Israel's NSO Group to inject malware into an iPhone, Apple Watch, or Mac without a single click.
 Apple has reportedly been working hard since last Tuesday when cybersecurity researchers at Citizen Lab found that an iPhone belonging to a Saudi activist was infected with spyware from the NSO Group.

 Apple sends out emergency software updates to the iPhone and the Apple Watch

 The spyware is known as Pegasus and it can infect an iPhone user's device without the owner knowing.
 Once it infects an iPhone, Pegasus can take control of the camera and microphone and activate both.
 It also can record messages, texts, emails, and calls and send them to NSO's clients at government's around the world.
 Even encrypted messages sent via apps like Signal are unprotected when Pegasus has infected your phone.